A characterization of chains in dimension three: Introduction

 \subsection{Outline of the article and main results}

-In \ref{sec:path-geom-review} we give a review of path geometry in dimension 2 and 3.
-The definition of a (generalized) path geometry on a surface $M$ is given in terms of (an open set of) the 3-dimensional projectivized tangent bundle $\nu\colon\PP TM\to M$.
-Abstractly, a 2-dimensional path geometry is defined via a contact 3-manifolds $N$ with a choice of splitting $\scC=\scD_1\oplus\scD_2$ of the contact distribution $\scC\subset TN$ and, therefore, is denoted by a triple $(N,\scD_1,\scD_2)$.
-In sufficiently small open sets $U\subset N,$ one can identify $U$ with an open subset of $\PP TM$ where $M$ is the leaf space of the integral curves of $\scD_2.$ We recall local realizability of path geometries in any dimension in terms of point equivalent classes of (systems of) 2nd order ODEs and then discuss the so-called twistor correspondence for path geometries in dimensions 2 and 3.
-Lastly, we recall the solution of the equivalence problem for these geometric structures.
+In \ref{sec:path-geom-review} we give a review of CR, para-CR, and path geometry in dimension 3.
+The definition of a (generalized) path geometry on an $n$-dimensional manifold $M$ is given in terms of a foliation of (an open set of) the $(2n-1)$-dimensional projectivized tangent bundle $\nu\colon\PP TM\to M$ by curves that intersect the fibers of $\PP TM\to M$ trivially.
+We recall some basic facts about path geometries in any dimension including their local realizability in terms of point equivalence classes of (systems of) 2nd order ODEs and a solution of their equivalence problem in the form of a Cartan connection.
 An important feature of 3-dimensional path geometries for us is that their fundamental invariants can be represented as a binary quadric $\bT,$ referred to as the torsion, and a binary quartic $\bC,$ referred to as the curvature.
-As will be discussed in \ref{sec:path-geom-defin}, a generalized 3-dimensional path geometry on a 3-manifold $N$ is denoted by a triple $(Q,\scX,\scV)$ where $Q$ is 5-dimensional, $\scX,\scV\subset TQ$ intersect trivially and have rank 1 and 2, respectively, their Lie bracket spans $T Q$ everywhere, $\scV$ is integrable, and the local 3-dimensional leaf space of the foliation induced by $\scV$ on $Q$ is an open set of $N.$
+As will be discussed in \ref{sec:path-geom-defin}, a generalized 3-dimensional path geometry on a 3-manifold $N$ is denoted by a triple $(Q,\scX,\scV)$ where $Q$ is 5-dimensional, $\scX,\scV\subset TQ$ intersect trivially and have rank 1 and 2, respectively, their Lie bracket spans $T Q$ everywhere, $\scV$ is integrable, and the local 3-dimensional leaf space of the foliation induced by $\scV$ on $Q$ is an open set of $N.$ We define CR and para-CR structures on a contact manifold in terms of an integrable almost (para-)complex structure on the contact distribution that is compatible with the Levi bracket.
+In 3-dimensional contact manifolds the integrability of such a structure is automatic.
+We recall the solution of the equivalence problem of (para-)CR structures.
+In Remark \ref{rmk:para-cr-2D-path} we will see that 3-dimensional para-CR structures are equivalent to (generalized) 2-dimensional path geometries.